 Fish Hatchery Manager: Job Description & Career Info

-Fishery Managers direct and oversee fish farm and fish hatchery activities.
-They work to improve production and profits by applying innovative science and business management skills.
-Fish farming experience is essential for Fishery Managers, and a bachelor's degree in Fisheries Science or a related field may be beneficial.
+Fishery managers direct and oversee fish farm and fish hatchery activities, working to improve production and profits by applying innovative science and business management skills.
+Read further to learn more about entering this profession.

 How to Become a Fish Hatchery Manager

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by first-line supervisors of farming, fishing, and forestry workers was $43,660 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary earned by first-line supervisors of farming, fishing, and forestry workers was $43,660 as of May 2012.
 States with the highest-paid supervisors included Michigan, New York, and Wisconsin, with averages above $50,000.
-The BLS stated that the employment of these managers is expected to decrease slightly (by more than 1%) from 2010 to 2020.
+The BLS stated that a two percent decline in the number of positions for these managers was expected from 2012 to 2022.

 Related to Fish Hatchery Manager: Job Description & Career Info